N-Balahariraj/LMS-Project_Leap/README.md

   <summary> 1.
 User Privilages </summary>

   <br/>There are 3 types of users in the LMS:
-    <br/> - Admins (University | Colleges | Schools) :
+  <br/>___Admins (University | Colleges | Schools) :___
        - Has an Admin account
        - Can issue courses to students
        - Has the access to accounts of Instructors
        - Has the access to accounts of Students
        - Manage the courses in each of the categories
-    <br/> - Super Users (Instructors | Faculties) :
+  <br/>___Super Users (Instructors | Faculties) :___
        - Can have super user account
        - An Instructor will be able to create courses
        - Can view all the category of courses
        - Can view the no.of courses in each category
        - Can view the reviews of their courses
        - Can edit their courses
        - Can post some quiz and assignments
-    <br/> - Users (Students) :
+  <br/>___Users (Students) :___
        - Can have a user account
        - Can get lifetime access to any courses
        - Have access to their dashboards
        - Can add ratings and reviews to the courses after completion
        - Receive a Certificate of completion
        - Can search for a required course
        - Can attend the quiz and complete the assesments
 </details>
 <details>
   <summary> 2.
 Operating Environment </summary>